-When a person becomes dependent on alcohol they’ve formed one version of a condition known as Reward Deficiency Syndrome that creates anxiety when they stop drinking that builds until they drink again.
-Regardless of resolve, most people eventually drink just to stop the anxiety and to feel OK.
+When a person becomes dependent on alcohol, they’ve formed one version of a condition known as Reward Deficiency Syndrome that creates anxiety when they stop drinking that builds until they drink again.
+Regardless of resolve, most people eventually drink just to stop the anxiety and to feel okay.
 Having that understanding allows you interact patiently, with compassion and without judgment.
 That makes the individual less defensive and much more receptive to change.

 Meet With An Addiction Specialist

 We’d like to invite you to schedule a FREE CONSULTATION with one of our addiction specialists.
 If your loved one is willing to come, that would be great.
 If they are not, we’d still be happy to meet with you and give you some tools and ideas of how we can help.